Upload-and-View/PyOS/README.md

 # --- Package Manager Check and Import ---
 # This function checks if the 'gum' package manager can be imported.
-# It's defined here because it needs to be accessible before the main loop.
 def checkforpackagemanager():
     try:
         # Attempt to import gum.
 This will succeed if _packages/gum/__init__.py exists